Projective limits techniques for the infinite dimensional moment problem: The projective limit approach to the moment problem

 \subsection{Riesz-Haviland theorem}

 \

 In this subsection we are going to generalize the classical Riesz-Haviland theorem \cite{Riesz}, \cite{Hav} for the polynomial algebra to any unital commutative real algebra.
-To this purpose, we give a version of the Riesz-Haviland theorem for finitely generated algebras which is an easy generalization of the classical result.
+To this purpose, we state in Theorem \ref{thm::fin-dim-Haviland} a version of the Riesz-Haviland theorem for finitely generated algebras which is an easy generalization of the classical result (for a proof see \cite[Theorem 1.14]{Schm17}).

 Given a unital commutative real algebra $A$ and $K\subseteq X(A)$, we define